 With the numerous private student loan repayment options available, selecting the right one can seem a bit overwhelming.
 However, with a little bit of knowledge, you can make a more educated decision.
 In Part I of this article, we covered repayment plan options.
 Now, we’ll review interest rate types and repayment terms to find the best student loan option for you.

 Interest Rate Type

-When determining what the interest rate on a private student loan will be, a good rule of thumb is that the shorter the repayment term you select, the lower the interest rate you will be charged.
-This is due to the lender taking on additional risk by allowing you to repay your loan over a longer term.
+When determining interest rates on private student loans, remember that the shorter the repayment term, the lower the interest rate.
+This is because the lender takes on additional risk by allowing you to repay your loan over a longer term.

-Choosing the repayment option that best fits your current and future needs can be a bit tricky, but with a little planning and thought, you can zero in on the loan terms that are best for you.
+Choosing the repayment option that best fits your current and future needs can be a bit tricky.
+But, with a little planning and thought, you can zero in on the loan terms that are best for you.
 If you find your financial situation changes down the road, and your current repayment terms no longer meet your needs, you may be able to work with your lender to modify your repayment terms.
 If that isn’t an option, then you can look at refinancing your student loans and replace them with a new loan that is a better fit.

 Understanding the nuances of private student loans can make a big difference when deciding which one is right for you.
 Making the right choices when taking out student loans can have a strong impact in positioning yourself for a bright financial future.